 We did, however, compare residential contract rent rates in different neighborhoods.
 If tourism affects resident rents then we might expect differences across geography.
-Specifically, neighborhoods nearer resort developments might have higher rents and faster growth than in neighborhoods that are more distant from resort areas.
+Specifically, neighborhoods nearer resort developments might have higher rents and faster growth than in neighborhoods that are distant from more resort areas.
 Neighborhoods farther from resorts might not be affected by hotel room rates.